firebase/geofire-java/README.md

 });
 ```

-To remove the listener call either `removeGeoQueryEventListener` to remove a
+You can call either `removeGeoQueryEventListener` to remove a
-single event listener, or `removeAllListeners` to remove all event listeners
+single event listener or `removeAllListeners` to remove all event listeners
 for a `GeoQuery`.

 #### Updating the query criteria

-The GeoQuery search area can be changed with `setCenter` and `setRadius`.
+The `GeoQuery` search area can be changed with `setCenter` and `setRadius`.
 Key
 exited and key entered events will be fired for keys moving in and out of
-the old and new search area respectively.
+the old and new search area, respectively.
 No key moved events will be
-fired, however, key moved events might occur independently.
+fired; however, key moved events might occur independently.

-Updating the search area can be helpful for e.g. updating the query to the new
+Updating the search area can be helpful in cases such as when you need to update
-visible map area after a user scrolls.
+the query to the new visible map area after a user scrolls.

 ## API Reference